 - Finals

-Additionally, the winner of the finals will travel to represent UW–Madison at the Midwest Association of Graduate Schools (MAGS) regional 3MT® competition in Indianapolis, Indiana, April 2 – 4, 2025.
+Additionally, the winner of the finals will travel to represent UW–Madison at the Midwest Association of Graduate Schools (MAGS) regional 3MT® competition March 25-27 in Kansas City.

 For Competitors